rlipscombe/rabbitmq-learnings/README.md

 You might consider opening the queue in exclusive mode.

-### TODO: Multiple direct exchanges, multiple consumers, same queue, same key
+### Multiple direct exchanges, multiple consumers, same queue, same key

-TODO: Can I connect the same queue to two different exchanges?
-Why might I want to?
+    simple_consumer_exchange_routing queue-a exchange-x key-1
+    simple_consumer_exchange_routing queue-a exchange-y key-1

+If you look in the visualiser, you'll see that there are two processes listening to a single queue, and that this queue is bound to the two exchanges, using the same key.

+This means that, whichever exchange a message is published to, if the key matches, it'll be delivered to the specified queue, and the two consumers will pick up the messages in a round-robin fashion.

-### TODO: Multiple direct exchanges, multiple consumers, same queue, different keys
+### Multiple direct exchanges, multiple consumers, same queue, different keys

-### It's (not) the same as the default exchange

-Apart from the separate queues, same keys case, this is almost the same as the default exchange.
-No it's not.

-TODO: Describe why
+    simple_consumer_exchange_routing queue-a exchange-x key-1
+    simple_consumer_exchange_routing queue-a exchange-y key-2

+If you look in the visualiser, you'll see that there are two processes listening to the same queue, and that the queue is bound to the two exchanges, using different keys.

+This means that, if you publish 'key-2' to 'exchange-x', it won't be delivered, because that exchange doesn't want to use that queue.

+If you publish 'key-1' to 'exchange-x' (or 'key-2' to 'exchange-y'), it'll be delivered, round-robin, to both, even though they've subscribed with different keys, because they're listening to the same queue.

+### Multiple direct exchanges, multiple consumers, different queues, same key

+    simple_consumer_exchange_routing queue-a exchange-x key-1
+    simple_consumer_exchange_routing queue-b exchange-y key-1

+Because these are different queues, bound to different exchanges (albeit with the same key), you have to publish 'key-1' to 'exchange-x' to reach the first consumer, and 'key-1' to 'exchange-y' to reach the second consumer.

+There's no overlap.

+### Multiple direct exchanges, multiple consumers, different queues, different key

+    simple_consumer_exchange_routing queue-a exchange-x key-1
+    simple_consumer_exchange_routing queue-b exchange-y key-2

+This one's easy -- it's the same as the above.
+Because they're listening on different queues, and those queues are bound to different exchanges, there's no overlap.

 TODO: Can we use a defined routing key with the default exchange?
 It doesn't appear so.

 ### TODO: Topic exchange, wildcard routing key, single consumer.